lymphIDIBAPS/rnaseq_vamador/readME.md

 # For a real run of the pipeline
 snakemake --profile config/slurm/ --use-envmodules
 ```
+This command above will run the pipeline with the configuration from the file located in ***/slgpfs/projects/group_folder/rna_seq_vamador/config/config.yaml***.
+Be shure to check and modify the configuration file to alter the pipeline with your desired options.

+#### TO DO ####
+Add configuration to RNA trimming

-Remember to check the files in ***/config/slurm/config.yaml*** for the cluster configuration and the
+Remember to check the files in ***/config/slurm/config.yaml*** for the cluster configuration.
+Review all the items and in case something is not clear you can check [in this website](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html#advanced-resource-specifications) what each term means in the configuration.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first